usnistgov/ARIAC/docs/competition/challenges.rst

 Robot Malfunction
 ==================

 The robot malfunction challenge simulates a robot malfunction.
-The robot can malfunction under some :ref:`target to conditions` during the trial.
+The robot can malfunction under some :ref:`CONDITIONS` during the trial.
 The robot can malfunction even if it is not moving.
 When a robot malfunctions, it stops moving and cannot be controlled by the CCS.
 The robot will remain in the same position until the malfunction is resolved.
 To specify how long a robot malfunctions, a time duration of the malfunction is specified in the trial configuration file.

   The goal of this challenge is to test the ability of the CCS to use the other robot to complete the tasks that was being performed by the robot which is malfunctioning.